chronolator/CreateMOK/README.md

 You will be prompted to reboot, so that you can enter MOK utility management.
 ![alt text](https://github.com/chronolator/CreateMOK/blob/master/images/reboot.png)

-You might have to press a key for the MOK utility management tool to display.
+After rebooting, you might have to press a key for the MOK utility management tool to display.
 Select `Enroll MOK`.
 ![alt text](https://github.com/chronolator/CreateMOK/blob/master/images/EnterMOK-management.png)